lavanyagarg112/nus-assistant-bot/README.md

 - **Database** — SQLite with WAL mode, stored as `bot.db` by default
 - **Token storage** — Canvas API tokens are encrypted at rest using Fernet
 - **Reminders** — Users set their preferred hour (SGT) via `/reminder` and get a daily push with deadlines due in the next 48 hours
+- **Course cache** — Course list is cached in memory per user and persists until `/refresh` is run, reducing redundant API calls